SchedMD/slurm-gcp/README.md

 # Slurm on Google Cloud Platform

-The following describes setting up a Slurm cluster using [Google Cloud Platform](https://cloud.google.com), bursting out from an on-premise cluster to nodes in Google Cloud Platform and setting a multi-cluster/federated setup with a cluster that resides in Google Cloud Platform.
+The following describes setting up a Slurm cluster using [Google Cloud Platform](https://cloud.google.com), bursting out from an on-premises cluster to nodes in Google Cloud Platform and setting a multi-cluster/federated setup with a cluster that resides in Google Cloud Platform.